antran22/antran22.github.io/src/views/posts/installing-spotifyd.md

 ---
 layout: blog_page_layout.njk
 title: Installing spotifyd on Ubuntu Server
-summary: How to play Spotify on an pre-existing Ubuntu Server instance.
+summary: How to play Spotify on a pre-existing Ubuntu Server instance.
 tags:
   - linux
   - foss